luigigubello/My-Twitter-World/tweets-analysis/README.md

 ### ⚙️ How To Use

 ```
+usage: tweets_analysis.py [-h]
+                          (--path [PATH [PATH ...]] | --dirpath DIRPATH | --split [SPLIT [SPLIT ...]])
-usage: tweets_analysis.py [-h] [--path [PATH [PATH ...]]] [--tlang TLANG | --ulang ULANG] [-w] [-csv] [-txt]
+                          [--index INDEX] [--tlang TLANG | --ulang ULANG]
+                          [-w] [-csv] [-txt] [-v]

-Twitter dataset tweets' analysis
+Twitter disinformation datasets' analysis

 required arguments:
+  --path [PATH [PATH ...]]
+                        path of Twitter dataset
-  --path [PATH [PATH ...]]  path of Twitter dataset(s)
+  --dirpath DIRPATH     path of the directory cotaining Twitter dataset(s)
+  --split [SPLIT [SPLIT ...]]
+                          split a CSV file in smaller CSV files, it can be slow

 optional arguments:
   -h, --help            show this help message and exit
+  --index INDEX         number of rows of each splitted CSV files
   --tlang TLANG         language of tweets to analyse
   --ulang ULANG         language of accounts to analyse
   -w                    large wordclouds are slow to build, so active this parameter only if you are patient
   -csv                  save info into csv files
   -txt                  save all details into txt files
+  -v                    verbose mode